lostintangent/node-azure/README.md

    }
 ]
 ```

+> Note: The string values specified in the `compounds.configurations` array simply refer to the `name` of individual entries in the list of `configurations`.
+If you've customized your names, then simply reflect that in the compound definition.

 To see this in action, switch to the debug tab in VS Code, and change the selected configuration to `Full-Stack` (which is what we called the compound config, you can name it anything you want), and then hit `F5` to run it.